Ames-hub/pyhoster/README.md

 # Technical and Configuration Details
 ### Environment variables
-PYHOST_KEYBIND_LISTEN: Boolean (True, False), if true, pyhoster will listen for keybinds.
+PYHOST_COMMANDS_LISTEN: Boolean (True, False), if true, pyhoster will start an input line.
 (Default: True) made toggleable for 'edge' cases where you want to use the keybinds for something else.

 ### Default pages